Divorce in the Black

 Divorce in the Black (marketed as Tyler Perry's Divorce in the Black) is a 2024 American thriller-drama film directed by Tyler Perry and released on Amazon Prime Video.
 It stars Meagan Good as Ava, a young bank professional whose seemingly perfect marriage unravels when her husband abruptly leaves without explanation.

 The film is a part of Tyler Perry's multi-picture deal with Amazon Studios, following previous collaborations with Netflix movies such as “A Jazzman’s Blues,” “A Madea Homecoming” and “A Fall from Grace”.
-Divorce in the Black combines psychological drama, suspense, and commentary into a movie based on emotional abuse, trauma, and healing within a relationship..
-The narrative centers on Black love and the resilience of Black women, a recurring focus in Perry's body of work.

 Principal photography began in 2023, and the film was officially announced by Amazon MGM Studios in early 2024.
 It attracted attention online due to its ensemble cast and Tyler Perry's return to dramatic filmmaking outside of his Madea franchise.
 The cast also includes Cory Hardrict, Joseph Lee Anderson, Taylor Polidore, Shannon Wallace, Richard Lawson, and Debbi Morgan.

 Divorce in the Black was released on July 11, 2024, and received negative reviews from critics.
-While Meagan Good's performance and the film's emotional themes were noted positively, some reviewers criticized aspects of the plot as overly dramatic.
-The film prompted discussions on social media about themes such as relationship dynamics, gaslighting, and personal empowerment, particularly within Black communities.